What difficulties can CBT help with?

 How are sessions taking place currently due to COVID-19?

-As per Welsh government and Public Health Wales guidance, at present all sessions are taking place remotely via telephone or video conferencing (Zoom) and I am working from a secure, confidential space.
+At present all sessions are taking place remotely via telephone or video conferencing (Zoom) and I am working from a secure, confidential space.
 I work Monday through Friday and have limited availability for evening appointments.

 How long are sessions?

-How do I pay for sessions?
+How much are sessions and how do I pay for them?